Think tank research

 An example of this kind of work would be the Centre for Global Development, which among many topics has published research on the role migration could play in reducing poverty, which has been widely cited.
 CGDev claims to have had other kinds of impacts on policy.
 GiveWell has had many published conversations with research fellows at CGDev and recommended grants be made to them.

 The Brookings Institution has many research streams, including one on African Growth.
-In foreign affairs, organisations such as the Carnegie Endowment for International Peace research questions such as nuclear nonproliferation, while Chatham House has research projects on issues such as global health and emerging diseases.
+In foreign affairs, organisations such as the Carnegie Endowment for International Peace research questions such as nuclear nonproliferation, while Chatham House has research projects on issues such as global health.
 Both have research projects on climate change.
 A report by Chatham House on how the West should respond to Russia’s involvement in Ukraine was covered in over 2,000 outlets according to Google News, for example in the BBC.

 While we are not commenting on the quality of these specific research projects or their ultimate impact, there is at least the potential for high-impact advocacy through think tanks working in these areas.